-In this paper, we have presented an approach that facilitates the automated correctness check for services, formally described as PTA, by providing forward analysis algorithms that compute the most precise postcondition (strongest post-condition) that is guaranteed to hold upon termination of the service execution, which corresponds to reaching a final PTAn location.
-The approach serves as the alternative algorithmic verification method for services modeled as REMES modes, to the deductive method that uses Hoare triples and the strongest post-condition semantics to prove service correctness [6].
+In this paper, we have presented an approach that facilitates the automated correctness check for services, formally described as PTA, by providing forward analysis algorithms that compute the most precise postcondition (strongest post-condition) that is guaranteed to hold upon termination of the service execution, which corresponds to reaching a final location of the given PTAn service description.
+The approach serves as the alternative algorithmic verification method for services modeled as REMES modes, complementary to the deductive method that uses Hoare triples and the strongest postcondition semantics to prove service correctness [6].

 In our previous work, we show that proving the correctness of a REMES service reduces to showing that the calculated strongest postcondition of that particular service is at least as strong as the user-defined requirement.
-The algorithms that we propose here extend the existing maximum, minimum cost reachability algorithms [16], with strongest postcondition calculation.
+The algorithms that we propose here extend the existing maximum, minimum cost reachability algorithms [17], with strongest postcondition calculation.
 In our case, the cost variable models the service's accumulated resource-usage.
 Consequently, the computed strongest postcondition of a service modeled as a PTAn could contain both functional, but also timing and resource-usage information, observable at the end of the service execution.